Rob Kardashian & Blac Chyna’s Wedding Is Off — Couple Dunzo For Good This Time?

 Hold everything because this is HUGE!
 Blac Chyna and Rob Kardashian have called off their wedding plans and split for good after months of nasty fights.
 We’ve got the details on what finally killed their relationship, right here.

 Rob and Chyna began their unlikely whirlwind romance just over a year ago in Jan.
 2016.
 By April they were engaged and on May 6 they revealed that Chyna was expecting their first child.
 Unfortunately not even the arrival of daughter Dream Kardashian on Nov.
 10, 2016 could save the doomed couple, as their vicious fights just continued to escalate.
-By Christmas, Chyna had packed up baby Dream and son King Cairo, four, and moved out of the couple’s Hidden Hills estate.
+Just before Christmas, Chyna heartbreakingly packed up baby Dream and son King Cairo, four, and moved out of the couple’s Hidden Hills estate.
+Rob later apologized to her and said he would get seek needed help to cope with his depression and other issues.

-The couple’s turbulent relationship played out on an E! reality show that revealed their volatile chemistry and wild arguments.
-They are under contract for a second season of Rob & Chyna, but with their split that show is likely doomed.

 HollywoodLifers, are you shocked that Rob and Chyna have finally quit each other for good?